AlexZacha/slack-bot-uploader/README.md

 # slack-bot
-Slack bot that automatically uploads media files to google drive, without running on a server.
+Slack bot that automatically uploads media files to google drive from slack channels, without running on a server.